wormhole-foundation/xdapp-book/src/technical/typescript/attestingToken.md

 # Registering Tokens

 Registering tokens with the token bridge can be done from any supported blockchain, and only needs to be done once - globally - per token.
-This is typically done via a UI (such as [Portal](portalbridge.com)) rather than done on-chain.
+This is typically done via a UI (such as [Portal](https://portalbridge.com)) rather than done on-chain.

-If you need to do it programmatically, you can also use the Typescript SDK to attest a token.
+If you need to do it programmatically, you can also use the TypeScript SDK to attest a token.

 There are three steps to registering a token: